realrandombeans/imaginator-studio/README.md

 # How to install

 Download this software as a zip (or clone it), run the installation file and specify a location you wish for it to be installed, and you can easily begin creating your first book!

 # Support

-If you need any help, please do contact me on Discord!
+* *Note: This software is in a work in progress, you'll expect some errors along the way.* *

-randombeans™#7916
+If you need any help, please do contact me on Discord! randombeans™#7916

 Report any bugs into Issues.